elibroftw/blog.elijahlopez.ca/content/posts/monero-devs-windows.md

     ```

     If you are reading this far into the future, ensure that the list of dependencies installed is a merger of the ones I have listed and the ones listed in the project's `README.md`.
 When I was writing this article, builds were failing for 2+ hours due to missing packages and an unsupported `debug-static-win64` build target.
+    I also included `ccache` in here, however I do not know why it doesn't work for me for building the `monero-gui` project.

 3. Install Qt5